You are here: Urology Textbook > Testes > Epidermoid cyst

 1% of testicular tumors are epidermoid cysts.Etiology of Epidermoid Cysts of the Testis

-Epidermoid cysts of the testis are caused by scattered epidermal cells.
-Alternatively, a teratoma with exclusive epidermal differentiation is possible.
+Epidermoid cysts of the testis are caused by scattered epidermal cells or teratoma with exclusive epidermal differentiation.

 Pathology of Epidermoid Cysts of the Testis

-Epidermoid cysts of the testis are sharply circumscribed gray-white to yellowish encapsulated benign tumors of the testis.
-The tumor capsule consists of connective tissue with a keratinizing squamous epithelium.
-The rest of the tumor is an amorphous mass.
+Epidermoid cysts of the testis are sharply circumscribed grayish-white to yellowish encapsulated benign tumors.
+The tumor capsule consists of connective tissue with keratinizing squamous epithelium, the interior of an amorphous mass.

 Diagnosis